 - Eat a whole foods diet that contains insoluble and soluble fiber, and at least 10 cups of vegetables that encompass the entire rainbow of color. ~Dr. Ewers

 The best way to prevent constipation is to first adopt healthy dietary habits.
 Drink enough fluids (8 glasses a day), eat fiber, and exercise regularly.
 Try to consume about 14 grams of fiber for every 1,000 calories.
 Poop when the urge comes, usually at the same time every day — most people go in the morning.
 Give yourself the time to poop. ~Healthline

 If you want to prevent constipation, make sure to eat a diet that is high in fiber and that you stay well hydrated.
 Regular exercise, like walking, has been shown to increase the movement of the bowels and prevents constipation. ~Marianne Ryan PT, OCS

 Once again, we see a pretty general consensus among our doctors.
-In order to prevent constipation, try the following:
+In order to increase elimination, try the following: